-The claims were resolved and settled on June 9, 2021.
+The claims were resolved and settled in June, 2021, with no admission of wrongdoing on the part of the Company.
 Pursuant to the settlement agreement, the Company made a one-time payment, net of insurance coverage, of approximately \$1,535,000 to settle all aspects of the litigation.